AlgoDoggo/c3_hackalgo/README.md

 foreignAssets = [undefined || assetID]

 The contract assumes that an empty foreignAssets array means an Algo deposit.
-On the other hand if a value is present in the foreignAssets array it will be treated as an asset deposit.
+On the other hand if a foreignAssets is present it will be treated as an asset deposit.

 When deploying the contract I am bootstrapping its account with 0.5 Algo, meaning it can opt-in 4 assets before falling under the min_balance requirement.
 Depending on your needs the 0.1 Algo needed to opt-in a new asset could be added to the opt-in logic to be paid by the end-user.

 ### Make it work in your repo

-After you clone this repo, create an .env file on your machine's root folder with `Mnemo="your 25 words"`
+After you clone this repo, create an .env file on your repo's root folder with `Mnemo="your 25 words"`
 `nmp install` will install the dependencies on your machine.
 `npm run start` will run index.js.
 Just comment / uncomment the functions you want to run.

+If you want to deploy your own app just run createApp then copy the appID that will show in the console in ./constants/appIndex

 ### Screenshot example